Orange-OpenSource/metamorphosed/README.md

 # Reference

-* Johannes Heinecke (2023) metAMoRphosED: a graphical editor for Abstract Meaning Representation.
+* Johannes Heinecke (2023) <a href="https://aclanthology.org/2023.isa-1.4/">metAMoRphosED: a graphical editor for Abstract Meaning
+  Representation</a>.
 In ISA19 at International Workshop on Computational Semantics.
 Nancy

 ```
 @inproceedings{heinecke2023,